arialdomartini/arialdomartini.github.io/_posts/2026-02-20-pre-emptive-commit-comments.md

     What did the programmers do during that work session?

-It's more usesul to have an answer to:
+It's more useful to have an answer to:

     What's the project behaviour NOW?